Top Real Estate Exam Tips for Test Day

 One of the most common real estate exam mistakes that aspiring agents make is rushing through the exam and not taking the time to read each question.
-This is understandable given the time constraints on each exam section, but it’s still vital to make sure you fully understand the question before providing an answer.
+This is understandable, given the time constraints on each exam section, but it’s still vital to ensure you fully understand the question before providing an answer.

-5. Don’t Focus All Your Attention to One Question
+5. Don’t Focus All Your Attention on One Question

-Among the key real estate exam tips is to not get too caught up on a single question.
-Too often on tests, individuals spend minutes on one question.
+Among the most critical real estate exam tips is not to get too caught up on a single question.
+Too often, on tests, individuals spend minutes on one question.
 This can be harmful to your performance, especially on timed exams.